-Adjudicator: The person who makes the decision in a beneficiary's case.
+Adjudicator: The person who makes the decision in an appeal.
 There is an adjudicator at each of the five levels of Medicare appeals.
-In OMHA, the adjudicator of an appeal is the Administrative Law Judge (ALJ).
+In OMHA, the adjudicator of an appeal is the Administrative Law Judge (ALJ) or an attorney adjudicator.

 Adjusted annually: A change that occurs on a yearly basis.

 Administrative Law Judge (ALJ): An Administrative Law Judge (ALJ) is an independent decision-maker who is authorized to preside over hearings and render legally binding decisions.
-In the Medicare appeals process the ALJ is the adjudicator at OMHA, the third level of the claim appeals process.
+In the Medicare appeals process the ALJ is an adjudicator at OMHA, the third level of the claim appeals process.
 At OMHA, the ALJ presides over the hearing by administering oaths, taking testimony, ruling on questions of evidence and making factual and legal determinations.
-In issuing his or her decision, the OMHA ALJ is bound by the Administrative Procedure Act, Medicare statutes and regulations and national coverage determinations issued by Centers for Medicare and Medicaid Services (CMS).
+In issuing his or her decision, the OMHA ALJ is bound by the Administrative Procedure Act, Medicare statutes and regulations, precedential decisions of the Medicare Appeals Council, and national coverage determinations and rulings issued by Centers for Medicare and Medicaid Services (CMS).

 Advance Beneficiary Notice (ABN): An Advance Beneficiary Notice (ABN) is a letter officially informing you that your healthcare provider or supplier believes that Medicare will not cover an item(s) and/or service(s).
 The ABN helps you make an informed choice about whether or not you want to receive the item(s) and/or service(s) knowing that you may be responsible for payment.
 Remember, if you decide to receive the item(s) and/or services, you may be financially responsible for those charges.